-At Ernesettle Community School, we believe that reading and writing is an essential life skill and are dedicated to enabling our children to become enthused, engaged and successful lifelong readers and writers.
+At Ernesettle Community School, we believe that reading and writing are essential life skills, and we are dedicated to enabling our children to become enthused, engaged and successful lifelong readers and writers.
 To support this, we implement the following:

-- Daily Phonics sessions, whereby the children learn new phonemes, improve their ability to segment and blend sounds, and their ability to apply this knowledge into their reading and writing.
+- Daily Read Write Inc (RWI) Phonics sessions, whereby the children learn new phonemes, improve their ability to segment and blend sounds, and their ability to apply this knowledge into their reading and writing.

-- All classes are equipped with a wide range of reading books to meet the needs of all children in the classroom which also engage and challenge keen readers.
+- All classes are equipped with a wide range of reading books to meet the needs of all children in the classroom, which also engages and challenge keen readers.

 - Children in every year group are read to by their teacher every day.
 This could be a book that the teacher recommends to the class or a recommendation from a child.